pschwede/AnchorBot/README.md

     echo "yourfeedurl" >> ~/.anchorbot/abos

+* Call `bot.sh` to run the downloading and analyzing bot.
+Be sure to have internet connection.

-* Call `anchorbot.linux` to open your browser with anchorbot's front page.
+* Execute web.sh to run the server and open your webbrowser with it's url.

 Related Projects